-Protect the Wild and Scenic Flathead River
+Protect the Wild and Scenic Forks of the Flathead River

-Improve the Plan - Submit Written Comments
+Submit Written Comments

 Comments may be submitted electronically on the Forest Service website.